 p4 changes -t -m 10

 If this command hangs, the Helix Server is running slowly.

 In any case, run

 to see if the Helix Server database is locked.
 If the database is locked, run

 p4 monitor show -ael

 and look at some of the oldest commands that are not a form to fill out.
-(Ignore forms like "p4 client" that may be the oldest process, but it is just waiting for the user to complete the form).
+(Ignore forms like "p4 client" or "p4 label" because these are just waiting for a user to complete the form).
 While the oldest command times may not always be accurate, it provides candidates to kill.
 To free up commands that are locking the Helix Server, contact the user to stop their command, or assuming db.monitor.interval is set up as described earlier, run

 p4 monitor terminate pid